-Last week, I sat down and spoke with Ruth Simmons, president-elect of Prairie View A&M University, former president of Brown University—the first black president of an Ivy League college and Brown’s first female president—former dean at Princeton, and former provost at Spelman.
+Last week, I sat down and spoke with Ruth Simmons, president-elect of Prairie View A&M University, former president of Brown University—the first black president of an Ivy League college and Brown’s first female president—former president of Smith College, former dean at Princeton, and former provost at Spelman.

 Prairie View lured Simmons out of a short, five-year retirement to take on the position of interim president, which she started in July.
 Early this month, Simmons said yes to taking on the post permanently.
 The Texas A&M University System Board of Regents will confirm her as president at its next meeting.
 (Prairie View is a state school).

 Before visiting the offices of Black Enterprise, Simmons had just the day before been part of the Princeton dedication ceremony of Morrison Hall, named in honor of Toni Morrison, the Pulitzer Prize-winning author and emeritus professor at Princeton.
 Simmons was instrumental in bringing Morrison to Princeton, and Morrison has reportedly stated that Simmons was the reason she went.